Boubou0909/Mangas-dl/README.md

 # Installation

-To run it on every platform, you can compile mangas-dl.py with a Python interpreter.
-However, it's not convenient, so other ways of installation will be added later.
+To install it, you must have a [Python interpreter](https://www.python.org/) installed, with a working pip.
+Then, you can use the pip command :
+    pip install mangas-dl
+This command will update mangas-dl if you already have it.
+See the [PyPI page](https://pypi.org/project/mangas-dl/).

+Other ways of download are going to be added.

 # Description